 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Myelodysplastic Syndromes (MDS).
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this entire guide.

 About the blood and bone marrow

-The bone marrow is the soft, spongy tissue found in the center of large bones that stores immature cells called stem cells.
+Bone marrow is the spongy, red tissue found in the center of large bones.
+It stores immature cells called stem cells.
 Stem cells usually mature into white blood cells, red blood cells, and platelets during a process called hematopoiesis.
-In the body, white blood cells fight infections, red blood cells carry oxygen throughout the body, and platelets help the blood to clot.
+These cells have different functions in the body:

 About myelodysplastic syndromes

 There are several subtypes of MDS.
 Some subtypes of MDS may eventually turn into acute myeloid leukemia (AML).
-AML is a cancer of the blood in which immature cells called blasts increase and grow uncontrollably.
+AML is a cancer of the blood in which immature cells called blasts increase and grow more quickly.

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with MDS and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of people who are diagnosed with MDS and general survival rates.
+Use the menu to choose a different section to read in this guide.